Walking Dumbbell Lunge

 - 1

-Start by standing upright with your feet hip-width apart, holding a dumbbell in each hand by your sides.
+Stand tall with your feet hip-width apart, holding a dumbbell in each hand with your arms relaxed at your sides.

 - 2